-Growing a Desert Rose from seed or from cuttings is not hard at all.
+Growing a Desert Rose from seed or cuttings is not hard at all.
 It simply requires a little knowledge.
-Young plants from seed have a distinctly fattened caudex and the plant eventually develops a very stout trunk.
+Young plants from seed have a distinctly fattened caudex, and the plant eventually develops a very stout trunk.
 Rooted cuttings will form a very thick trunk in time.

 Begin starting Desert Rose seeds by preparing a container with a well-draining growing medium, like a perlite or sand and soil mix.
 Place the seed in the growing medium, just covering them with the growing medium.